jordymeow/ai-engine/readme.txt

 The AI Engine utilizes the API from [OpenAI](https://beta.openai.com).
 This plugin does not gather any information from your OpenAI account except for the number of tokens utilized.
 The data transmitted to the OpenAI servers primarily consists of the content of your article and the context you specify.
 The usage shown in the plugin's settings is just for reference.
 It is important to check your usage on the [OpenAI website](https://beta.openai.com/account/usage) for accurate information.
 Please also review their [Privacy Policy](https://openai.com/privacy/) and [Terms of Service](https://openai.com/terms/) for further information.

+== Disclaimer ==

+AI Engine is a plugin that helps users connect their websites to AI services like OpenAI's ChatGPT or Microsoft Azure.
+Users need their own API key and must follow the rules set by the AI service they choose.
+By using AI Engine, users agree to watch and manage the content made by the AI and handle any problems or misuse.
+The developer of AI Engine and related parties are not responsible for any issues or losses caused by using the plugin or AI-generated content.
+Users should talk to a legal expert and follow the laws in their area.
+The full disclaimer is [here](https://meowapps.com/ai-engine/disclaimer/).

 == Usage ==

 1. Create an account at OpenAI.